-She said they must also meet and discuss how funds should be used and agree on the various projects.
+She said they must also meet and discuss how funds should be used and agree on the various projects which are more specially by the integral adjusters insurance claims lawyers.
 Adding that community participation is highly recommended.

 The Second Lady said another key activity is “Effective supervision and regular assessment for improved performance of the selected schools sustainability, together with sustainability of the project which is very important, so that the grand idea about the project is not left to die”.

 Mrs. Amissah Arthur said “the project is a good initiative.
 Newmont, NADEF, the District Assembly and the Ghana education Service have the responsibility of ensuring that the project is not only successful but have come to stay.”